Learn The Classic Force

 The magician fans out the deck of playing cards in front of the spectator.
 This action looks completely casual and impromptu.
 The spectator selects what they believe to be a completely free choice of card from the pack.

 In learning the classic card force you will be performing one of the oldest and most natural forces in a magicians repertoire which can be used as the opening to countless card routines.
-Once the move has been learned and is practiced, the spectator should choose the magicians force card between 90 and 95% of the time.
+Once this very useful move has been learned and is practiced, the spectator should choose the magicians force card between 90 and 95% of the time.
 A well prepared magician should always have a back up trick ready in case another card is selected.

 How It's Done: Begin with the card to be forced, on top of the deck.